moe1047/AI-Travel-Assistant/README.md

 This AI Travel Assistant helps travelers with the following:
 1. Find & compare flight deals to find the cheapest and least-duration flight.
 2. Find activities that match the traveler's interests and budget.
-3. Finally compile a comprehensive trip plan that includes the following:
+3. Finally compile a comprehensive trip plan that includes the following: <br>
    a.
 Information about the destination such as attractions, accommodations, weather, transportation options, and local customs.
    b.
 The Chosen flight iternrey.
    c.
 A Day-by-day itinerary with detailed per-day plans integrating the personalized activities.